Nostrand Avenue station (IND Fulton Street Line)

-The Nostrand Avenue station is a two-level express station on the IND Fulton Street Line of the New York City Subway, located at the intersection of Nostrand Avenue and Fulton Street in Bedford–Stuyvesant, Brooklyn.
+The Nostrand Avenue station is a bi-level express station on the IND Fulton Street Line of the New York City Subway, located at the intersection of Nostrand Avenue and Fulton Street in Bedford–Stuyvesant, Brooklyn.
 It is served by the A train at all times and the C train at all times except late nights.

 The station was planned as part of the construction of the Independent Subway System (IND)'s Fulton Street Line.
 Construction of the station began around 1929, and it was opened to service on April 9, 1936.
 Several of the station's entrances were closed in the late 20th century due to crime.
 In the 2010s and 2020s, the Metropolitan Transportation Authority (MTA) announced plans to make the station ADA-accessible and to reopen closed exits.

 Nostrand Avenue has four tracks and four side platforms, with two platform levels.
 Express trains stop on the upper level while local trains stop on the lower level.
 This is because, in the original design for the station, the Nostrand Avenue station was slated to be a local station with only two platforms, and the current upper level was intended to be a mezzanine.
 The primary entrances to the local and express platforms in each direction are at Nostrand Avenue and Fulton Street.
 Another set of entrances from both sets of platforms leads to Bedford Avenue and Fulton Street.